-CCR arisies mainly from Derivatives transaction entered into and on behalf of clients, the way the bank manages CCR is to require the client to fully collateralise the outstanding positions.
+CCR arises mainly from Derivatives transaction entered into and on behalf of clients, the way the bank manages CCR is to require the client to ensure sufficient collaterals against the outstanding positions.

 13.2.
 Analysis of CCR Exposure by Approach